jvanasco/imagehelper/README.md

 I could only find a single tool for resizing thumbnails on PyPi that did not require a framework, and that's really annoying.

-This is still in Alpha as it is made to be more 'universal'.
+This is still in Beta.

 ## Usage...